dgerabagi/aiascent-dev/src/Artifacts/A78 - V2V Academy - Image Prompts (Young Precocious).md

     *   **Approach 1:** A three-panel comic strip showing the workflow.
 Panel 1: "GATHER," showing a hero collecting loot from various chests and monsters.
 Panel 2: "ORGANIZE," showing the hero back at their base, sorting the loot into different chests labeled "Weapons," "Armor," and "Potions."
 Panel 3: "LABEL," showing them applying custom names and icons to the sorted items.
     *   **Approach 2:** A top-down view of a player organizing their base in a strategy game.
 They are creating designated zones for different resources: one for wood, one for stone, one for rare crystals.
 Each zone is marked with a clear, glowing icon representing the resource.
 *   **Page 4 (Legendary Gear):**
-    *   **Approach 1:** A hero is shown equipping a set of glowing, futuristic armor and tools.
-The main tool is a powerful gauntlet labeled "DCE," which has gems for "Context Selector," "Parallel Co-Pilot," and "Cycle Navigator."
     *   **Approach 2:** An "inspect item" screen from an RPG.
 The item is the "Data Curation Environment."
-Its stats are listed: "+100 to Context Quality," "+50 to Workflow Speed," and a special ability: "Summon Parallel Solutions."
+Its stats are listed: "+100 to Context Quality," "+50 to Workflow Speed," and a special ability: "Summon Parallel Solutions.".
+In the background, a hero is shown equipping a set of glowing, futuristic armor and tools.
+The main tool is a powerful gauntlet labeled "DCE," which has gems for "Context Selector," "Parallel Co-Pilot," and "Cycle Navigator."

 ### **Lesson 2.2: The Art of Annotation**
 *   **Page 1 (Enchanting Data):**